mpv-player/mpv/DOCS/man/options.rst

     int frame
         A simple count of frames rendered, increases by one per frame and never resets (regardless of seeks).
-    vec2 image_size
+    vec2 input_size
-        The size in pixels of the input image. vec2 target_size
+        The size in pixels of the input image (possibly cropped and prescaled). vec2 target_size
         The size in pixels of the visible part of the scaled (and possibly cropped) image.